sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

 },
 ```
 A key in the VLAN_SUB_INTERFACE table is the name of a sub port, which consists of two sections delimited by a "." (symbol dot).
 The section before the dot is the name of the parent physical port or port channel.
 The section after the dot is a unique number which uniquely identifies the sub-interface on the parent interface.
+Sub-interface id value represents vlan id in long name format.
-Sub-interface id value can be in range 1-99999999(Subinterface ID cannot exceed 8 digits).
+Sub-interface id value in short name format uniqeuly identifies subinterface under the parent interface.
+It can be in range 1-99999999(Subinterface ID cannot exceed 8 digits).

+vlan field is applicable only for short name format subinterfaces.
 vlan field identifies the vlan to which the sub-interface is associated using .1Q trunking.
-Note that subinterface_id and vlan_id for a subinterface can be different.
+Note that subinterface_id and vlan_id for a subinterface can be different in short name format.

-In Click CLI, user will be able to configure the vlan id associated with the sub-interface.
-If vlan_id is not provided, sub-interface ID will be used as vlan id.
+In Click CLI, user will be able to configure the vlan id associated with the sub-interface in short name format.
+In existing long name format Sub-interface id is used as vlan id.

 admin_status of a sub port interface can be either up or down.
 In the case field "admin_status" is absent in the config_db.json file, a sub port interface is set admin status up by default at its creation.